TonyDecvA180XN/Cmple/README.md

 Build process relies on CMake, so make sure all your desired compile environment are visible to it.
 You can check available generators by running `cmake --help` and examining the trailing section.

 To build the project you need run appropriate batch script, as for Unix, one of the:
-- `Build-Linux-Clang.bat` for Clang compiler with GCC build system
+- `bash Build-Linux-Clang.sh` for Clang compiler with GCC build system
-- `Build-Linux-GCC.bat` for GCC compiler
+- `bash Build-Linux-GCC.sh` for GCC compiler

 First build takes a lot time since it has to build all the libraries included in project.